chef/chef-web-docs/chef_master/source/analytics_splunk.rst

 .. tag analytics_legacy

-.. note:: This topic is meant to support existing customers using Analytics.
-The visibility capabilities of Chef Automate replace the features and functionality of Chef Analytics and we encourage customers to adopt Chef Automate going forward.
+.. note:: This documentation is meant to support existing Chef customers using Analytics.

+          Are you a new Chef customer, or looking to gain better insight into your fleet?
+Take advantage of `Chef Automate </chef_automate.html>`__.
+You'll get a graphical interface and query language that gives you insight into operational, compliance, and workflow events.
+You can `download Chef Automate here <https://downloads.chef.io/automate/>`__.

 .. end_tag